UMD-CS-STICs/389Lfall17/README.md

 This course provides a practical and programming-oriented introduction to cloud computing with [Amazon Web Services](https://aws.amazon.com/about-aws/) (AWS).
 Students will learn how to build applications using a variety of AWS services, including S3, EC2, Lambda, and Beanstalk.
 The course will culminate in a final resume-worthy project that will be built, deployed, and demoed.

+[Check out the final projects](/vagrant/final-project/projects.md) that came out of this class!

 ## Course Goals

 There are two primary goals of this class: